ImranParthib/go-rest-api/README.md

 # Clothing Shop - Go REST API with Admin Panel

-A full-stack clothing shop application with a Go backend API and React/Remax frontend.
+A full-stack clothing shop application with a Go backend API and React/Remix frontend with Tailwind CSS.

 ## 📂 Project Structure